PaulDuvall/aws-5-mins/proton/README.md

 Update your AWS CodeStar [Connection](https://us-west-2.console.aws.amazon.com/codesuite/settings/connections?region=us-west-2) to ensure it's connected GitHub to AWS.

-Run the command below replacing `<your-codestar-connection-id>` with the id from the link above.
+To launch a Proton Service from a Service Template, run the commands below replacing `<your-codestar-connection-id>` with the connection id from the link above.
 You also need to replace the `<your-source-repo-account>/<your-repository-name>` with the appropriate values for your GitHub account and repository names.

 ```
 aws proton-preview create-service \